NethServer/docs/administrator-manual/en/firewall.rst

 There are 6 types of objects, 5 of them represent sources and destinations:

-* Host: representing local and remote computers.
-Example: web_server, pc_boss
+* **Host**: representing local and remote computers.
+Example: ``web_server``, ``goofy_pc``

-* Groups of hosts: representing homogeneous groups of computers.
+* **Groups of hosts**: representing homogeneous groups of computers.
 Hosts in a host group should always be reachable using the same interface.
-  Example: servers, pc_segreteria
+  Example: ``servers``, ``router``

-* CIDR Networks: You can express a CIDR network in order to simplify firewall rules.
+* **CIDR Networks**: You can express a CIDR network in order to simplify firewall rules.

-  Example 1 : last 14 IP address of the network are assigned to servers (192.168.0.240/28).
+  Example 1 : last 14 IP address of the network are assigned to servers (``192.168.0.240/28``).

-  Example 2 : you have multiple green interfaces but you want to create firewall rules only for one green (192.168.2.0/24).
+  Example 2 : you have multiple green interfaces but you want to create firewall rules only for one green (``192.168.2.0/24``).

 .. index:: zone

-* Zone: representing networks of hosts, they must be expressed in CIDR notation.
+* **Zone**: representing networks of hosts, they must be expressed in CIDR notation.
 Their usage is for defining a part of a network with different firewall rules from those of the nominal interface.
 They are used for very specific needs.

   .. note:: By default, all hosts belonging to a zone are not allowed to do any type of traffic.
 It's necessary to create all the rules on the firewall in order to obtain the desired behavior.

 .. index:: time conditions

-* Time conditions: can be associated to firewall rules to limit their effectiveness to a given period of time.
+* **Time conditions**: can be associated to firewall rules to limit their effectiveness to a given period of time.

   .. note::
     Rules which have time conditions are enforced only for new connections.
     Example: if you are blocking HTTP connections from 09:00 to 18:00, connections established efore 09:00 will be allowed until closed.
 Any new connection after 09:00 will be dropped.

-* Services: a service listening on a host with at least one port and protocol.
-Example: ssh, https
+* **Services**: a service listening on a host with at least one port and protocol.
+Example: ``ssh``, ``https``

 .. index:: mac address

-* MAC addresses: an host indentified by a MAC address.
+* **MAC addresses**: an host indentified by a MAC address.
 The MAC address must be bound to an existing zone.

 When creating rules, you can use the records defined in :ref:`dns-section` and :ref:`dhcp-section` like host objects.